milbot1992/backend-news/README.md

 2. Define Environment Variables

-Add database info
-Open the `.env.test` file you just created and add the following: PGDATABASE=nc_news_test Open the `.env.development` file and add the following: PGDATABASE=nc_news
+Add database info to each file - open the `.env.test` file you just created and add the following: PGDATABASE=nc_news_test Open the `.env.development` file and add the following: PGDATABASE=nc_news

 ### Prerequisites